A personal anecdote about my long, loving relationship with 3D movies

 When I was a kid, when home video was born and, like TV before it, became an even greater threat to to the film industry, 3D briefly returned.

-Today, we gave away copies of Tony Anthony’s 1981 Italian gore western Comin’ At Ya!.
+And then there was Tony Anthony’s 1981 Italian gore western Comin’ At Ya!.

 That film was a hit and inspired more filmmakers, both independent (Charles Band’s Parasite was a modest hit) and studio-bound (Universal had Jaws 3D and Paramount had Friday the 13th Part 3D), to make 3D movies, this time using a more economical split-stereo process that only needed a single filmstrip and projector with a special decoder lens adhered to the machine.